-- Staff members having concerns about another member of staff will report these to the head teacher. - Where staff members have concerns about the head teacher, these will be reported to the chair or governors.
+Staff members having concerns about another member of staff will report these to the head teacher/principal.
+Where staff members have concerns about the head teacher, these will be reported to the chair or governors, chair of management committee or proprietor of an independent school as appropriate.
 Where the head teacher is the proprietor then the concern should be reported to the Local Authority Designated Officer (LADO)

-School staff having concerns about safeguarding practices:
+School/College staff having concerns about safeguarding practices:

-All staff and volunteers should feel able to challenge and raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime or concerns about other agencies by using the LSCP Professional Resolution and Escalation Protocol.
-Any such concerns will be taken seriously by the senior leadership team and others involved. • Appropriate whistleblowing procedures, are in place within the school and can be read in further detail by accessing the separate school Whistleblowing Policy.
+- All staff and volunteers should feel able to challenge and raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime or concerns about other agencies by using the LSCP Professional Resolution and Escalation Protocol.
+Any such concerns will be taken seriously by the senior leadership team and others involved. - Appropriate whistleblowing procedures, are in place within the school and can be read in further detail by accessing the separate school's Whistleblowing Policy.